inspirai/wilderness-scavenger/README.md

 ## Installation (from PyPI)

-Aternatively, you can install the package from PyPI directly.
-But note that this will **only install the gameplay API**, not the engine binaries and assets.
-So you still need to manually download the engine binaries and assets from our repository.
+Alternatively, you can install the package from PyPI directly.
+But note that this will only install the gameplay API `inspirai_fps`, not the backend engine.
+So you still need to manually download the engine binaries and assets (`unity3d`) from our repository.

 ```bash
 pip install inspirai-fps